In 1996, Tupac Shakur was the crown prince of West Coast rap.

 Steinberg said that 24/7, Shakur's production company that he never got a chance to do much with, was an apropos name because its founder was always going, all the time.

 "2Pac was very, very difficult and exciting at the same time," she said.
 "You couldn't tell him anything; he knew everything.
 He was incredibly stubborn, with incredible vision.
 He had a work ethic unlike no other that I have met, to date...His body...different people have different requirements.
 And he literally did not require the same amount of sleep.
 It's like he worked on some other level, where he tapped into another energy source and has this desperation to complete what he felt he was here to do."

 Steinberg hooked Shakur up with his next manager, Atron Gregory, who got the talented teen started as a roadie for Digital Underground.
 Pretty soon he was joining the group onstage, but he was a volatile presence.

 Shakur was featured on Digital Underground's album This Is an EP Release, debuting his solo skills on "Same Song" and appearing in the video.

 Funnily enough, Shakur's first onscreen appearance came with Digital Underground in the 1991 comedy Nothing but Trouble, starring Dan Aykroyd and Chevy Chase; the group performs "Same Song" to get Aykroyd's judge to release them from traffic court.

 Shakur struck out on his own and was signed by Jimmy Iovine's Interscope Records in 1991, further cementing Iovine's own reputation as a visionary.
 Tupac's first single, "Trapped," was about a young black man getting into a confrontation with a police officer, who then fires at him and the man fires back.
 Chased down and cornered by police afterward, he raps, "I'd rather die than be trapped in the living hell."

 On Oct.
 17, 1991, a few weeks after the hit single was released, two white cops stopped the rapper for jaywalking in Oakland and, according to Shakur, they hassled him instead of writing him a ticket and sending him on his way.
-He said that he swore at them, then they wrestled him to the ground, choked him out and he was thrown in jail for resisting arrest.
+He said that he swore at them, then they wrestled him to the ground, choked him out and he was jailed for resisting arrest.